 Pink Muhly Grass for Sale Online

 Pink Muhly Grass is a relatively carefree landscape plant.
-At planting and on high heat days, it appreciates supplemental watering.
-Aside from that, no supplemental nutrition or hydration is needed once established.
+At planting and on high-heat days, it appreciates supplemental watering.
+Aside from that, no additional nutrition or hydration is needed once established.
 The feathery and cloud-like blooms of the Hairawn Muhly grow during the fall season.
 With pink or purplish-red blooms maturing from the bottom up, the seed stalks range from two to five feet tall.

-Being such a hearty and gorgeous grass, this landscape savior will thrive where nothing else seems to grow - tolerant of heat and well adaptive to all soil types, as long as it receives proper drainage.
-This long-blooming perennial continues to look wonderful in the winter and maintains its shape while dormant.
+Being a hardy and gorgeous grass, this landscape savior will thrive where nothing else seems to grow - tolerant of heat and well adaptive to all soil types, as long as it receives proper drainage.
+This long-blooming perennial continues to look fabulous in the winter and maintains its shape while dormant.

 |Mature Height:||2 to 3 Feet|